| A Trip to Washington The central focus of the Roswell story has been the recovery of the

 it that would stay, nor could you dent it at all".
 I would almost have

+to describe it as metal with plastic properties.
 One could also lay tough, paper-backed foil on the ground and pound

 away with a sledge hammer and quite possibly not dent it.
 Interestingly,